ArvinDelavari/RISCV-Core/README.md

 Arvin Delavari , Faraz Ghoreishy - Iran University of Science and Technology

 # Verilog output and simulations
-- This repository includes Verilog files for macros used in TL-Verilog code and the main CPU code.
+- This repository includes Verilog files for macros used in TL-Verilog code and the main CPU code.("RV32I CORE - Verilog" folder)
 System-Verilog is also supported in Makerchip IDE; so you can add other functions to the CPU TL-Verilog file in repository.
 - This RISC-V CPU executes a simple code in C (using iverilog software in Linux) as an example task.
 - The code is "sum of 1 to n" for n=100.
 It takes 561 clock cycles for 304 instructions, which  gives us a CPI near 1.8 (close to standard RISC processors, nearly 1.4).